Fantastic Kindness Club Ideas with a Free Good Deeds Checklist

 Celebrate Achievements

 Praise and mark your achievements and milestones, both big and small in some way.
-This could be a goals poster, a large jar that you add pompoms to or some other fun way to watch your impact grow.
-Celebrating reinforces your positive actions and motivates everyone to keep doing their best.
+This could be a goals poster, a large jar where you add pompoms, or some other fun way to watch your impact grow.
+Celebrating excites students and reinforces your positive actions while motivating everyone to keep doing their best.

 The goal of your club is to create a supportive and inclusive community where everyone feels they are valued and belong.
-Be sure to adapt activities to suit the age and preferences of your students.
+Be sure to adapt activities to suit the age and preferences of your students to ensure no one feels left out.

 I'd love to hear how you set up your kindness club and the feedback you have from students.
 Please drop me a line and let me know!